 Migrant farm workers are the third component of seasonal population variations in Southwest Florida.
-An estimated 107,192 farmworkers work in crop agriculture in Florida over the course of one year.
-Of these, 59% or 43,842 are estimated to be migrant workers, and 41%, or 38,524 are estimated to be seasonal workers.
-Estimates of the migrant farm worker population are taken from the USDA Census of Agriculture, 2012 Census.
+An estimated 96,247 people work on farms in Florida over the course of one year.
+Of these, 35.5% or 34,177 are estimated to be migrant workers.
+Estimates of the migrant farm worker population are taken from the USDA Census of Agriculture, 2017 Census.
 Overall, estimated farm worker population is provided as follows for the Region: